Music played significant role in our lives as long as we can remember.

 The circuit consumes a low amount of current and can be powered by a PP3 battery.

 The tone generator comprises a unijunction transistor type 2N2646, C5, R5, VR1 and the tone resistors.
-The emitter of the unijunction goes to a probe which can select the correct notes.

-The frequency of the note depends on the total resistance in that chain, and VR1 is preset that alters the whole range.
+The frequency of the note depends on the total resistance in that chain and VR1 is preset that alters the whole range.

-The output is taken from the oscillator via C6 to the volume control, which should be connected to an external amplifier.
+The output is taken from the oscillator via C6 to the volume control which should be connected to an external amplifier.

 The circuit will produce the correct notes but may lack character and pleasantness.